EdHollingdale/wca-documents/documents/policies/external/Travel Reimbursement.md

 All expenses must be approved in writing by the WCA Financial Committee (WFC) or WCA Board in accordance with relevant Policies and other decisions by the WCA Board or WFC.
 Approval must be sought at least 60 days before the first date of the WCA Competition for which they apply.

 ### Annual Budget Allocation
-The WCA Board will approve as part of the annual budget a total maximum budget for Traveil Reimbursement for the year.
+The WCA Board will approve as part of the annual budget a total maximum budget for Travel Reimbursement for the year.

 ### Expense Reimbursement Processes
 1. Receipts are required for all expenses (except mileage)